Outlook vs. Gmail for Business: A Point-by-Point Breakdown

 Both Outlook and Gmail’s user interfaces are intuitive and make it easy to stay on top of incoming mail.
 Outlook distinguishes unread messages by writing the sender’s name and the subject in blue and enables you to flag important messages, which are then highlighted in yellow.
 By comparison, Gmail bolds the sender’s name and the subject for unread messages, as well as highlights the message in a lighter shade than read messages; users can also designate important messages by simply starring them.
 Google takes a slight edge for its differentiation between read and unread messages, but Microsoft’s superior flagging feature brings them neck-in-neck again.

 Outlook vs. Gmail: Capabilities

-As part of the larger Microsoft Office 365 (O365) Business and Google G Suite workplace productivity and collaboration suites, Outlook and Gmail both offer access to a wide array of enticing features.
+As part of the larger Microsoft Office 365 (O365) Business and Google Workplace (formally G Suite) workplace productivity and collaboration suites, Outlook and Gmail both offer access to a wide array of enticing features.

 Outlook and Gmail make it easy to schedule appointments, remember important events and invite coworkers to meetings, thanks to their calendaring capabilities.

 When you select the calendar icon in Outlook, it will take you to a separate tab where you can view upcoming events by day, work week, week or month.
 You can categorize these events by assigning different colors to them, allowing for a greater degree of organization.